abtin/notes/2022/Apr.md

 #### Thoughts

 - It's crazy that some organizations bribe their software engineers by letting them work on interesting stuffs, while keeping the pay lower than what they can make elsewhere.
 - Does it have to be like this?
 Either you make good money or work on interesting projects?

+### Apr 30, 2022

+#### Thoughts

+- Last day of the month!
+- learning continues. slowly but surely.
+- TIL there is a javascript debugger in chrome! can be handy in some cases.
+- Also Life 3.0 is getting to cosmic level intelligence.
+Now I understand why he is called Mad Max!